 B) Phantom 4 Advanced: 90 out of 100 stars.

-The advanced Phantom has a longer flight time than the regular one, a MUCH better camera camera (20 MP) and a bigger ISO range, meaning it can adjust more easily to light changes and produce a better quality image/video.
+The advanced Phantom (there is a P4 plus version too) has a longer flight time than the regular one, a MUCH better camera camera (20 MP) and a bigger ISO range, meaning it can adjust more easily to light changes and produce a better quality image/video.

 With an extra 10 points that reflects the higher quality, flight time and other specs, the advanced model is indeed more advanced the regular one before it.